chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/reference/chroma-reference.md

 ## Client APIs

-Chroma currently maintains 1st party clients for Python and Javascript.
+Chroma currently maintains 1st party clients for Python, Javascript, and Go.
 For other clients in other languages, use their repos for documentation.

 `Client` - is the object that wraps a connection to a backing Chroma DB